tejasghadge4/Digit-Recognition-using-ANN/README.md

 Features

 1. Data Preprocessing:
--Normalized pixel values to the range [0, 1] for better model performance.
+a.
+Normalized pixel values to the range [0, 1] for better model performance.
--Flattened images to a suitable format for neural network input.
+b.
+Flattened images to a suitable format for neural network input.

 2. Model Architecture:
--A simple Artificial Neural Network (ANN) with multiple dense layers.
+a.
+A simple Artificial Neural Network (ANN) with multiple dense layers.
--ReLU activation for hidden layers and softmax for output.
+b.
+ReLU activation for hidden layers and softmax for output.

 3. Training & Evaluation:
--Trained on the MNIST dataset with 60,000 images for training and 10,000 images for testing.
+a.
+Trained on the MNIST dataset with 60,000 images for training and 10,000 images for testing.
--Achieved high accuracy on test data.
+b.
+Achieved high accuracy on test data.

 4. Visualization:
--Displayed a subset of the dataset images with their corresponding labels.
+a.
+Displayed a subset of the dataset images with their corresponding labels.
--Visualized predicted results for individual test samples.
+b.
+Visualized predicted results for individual test samples.

 Dataset:
 The project uses the MNIST dataset, which contains: